sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1700 - passthrough.md

 Notes
 ===

 Often, you use the Passthrough method in combination with regular expressions.
-Because anchors do not support regex capturing groups, the Passthrough method returns the full contents of the matched line.
+Because anchors don't support regex capturing groups, the Passthrough method returns the full contents of the matched line.
 If you want instead to use a capturing group to return only part of a matched line, see the [Regex method](doc:regex).